Association's Strategic Plan

 2.Evaluation of the Association’s asset base and preliminary consideration of the best future utilisation

 The Lidcombe building was formerly revalued during the year and Directors undertook a process that considered the future of the building, including possible divestment.
-The process involved membership consultation.
-Directors ultimately determined to retain the building which is currently tenanted to NSW Police.
+(2017 update) divestment was undertaken to fund repeal of the Greyhound Prohibition Act 2016.

 The Appin property remains a trialling facility though still a registered racetrack able to conduct non TAB racing without peak body funding.
 Directors have continued to cause for the asset to be utilised for trialling purposes but its value in the long term will be maximised by it being rezoned for residential use.
 A property consultant has been retained to progress this objective, though the process will involve time and cost and the outcome is not certain.